wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    o  Previously, cached negative responses were indexed by QNAME,
-      QCLASS, QTYPE, and the setting of the CD bit (see RFC 4035, Section 4.7), and only queries matching the index key would be
+      QCLASS, QTYPE, and the setting of the CD bit (see RFC 4035, Section 4.7), and only queries matching the index key would be answered from the cache.

-Fujiwara, et al.         Expires April 23, 2017                [Page 14]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

-      answered from the cache.
 With aggressive negative caching, the validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).
+Using aggressive negative caching, a validator will

+Fujiwara, et al.          Expires May 20, 2017                 [Page 14]

+Internet-Draft              NSEC/NSEC3 usage               November 2016

-Using aggressive negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
+      not make queries for any name covered by a cached and validated NSEC record.
 Furthermore, a validator answering queries from clients will synthesize a negative answer whenever it has an